uk-gov-mirror/alphagov.digitalmarketplace-runner/README.md

 the necessary hooks.
 Alternatively, configure your IDE of choice to run the formatter on save (note: PyCharm currently doesn't seem to support this).

+**Note**: If you have your own global git hooks, this may not work.
+Global and local hooks cannot run at the same time.

 ## Todo
 * Refactoring...
 * Add Nix detection to setup and, by default, run apps using Nix to avoid local requirements on node/npm/bower/etc.